 Cocaine is a highly addictive recreational drug that’s illegal in the United States.
 However, that hasn’t stopped approximately 15 percent of the population from trying it and millions from becoming addicted.
 Because cocaine is a stimulant, it increases alertness, energy, and feelings of euphoria.
 It impacts neuropathways in the brain to such an extent that people can become physically and psychologically addicted after only a few uses.

-If you or a loved one is seeking cocaine addiction treatment in Utah, contact Renaissance Ranch Ogden for a free assessment.
+If you or a loved one is seeking cocaine addiction treatment in Utah, contact Renaissance Ranch Ogden for an assessment.
 Our substance abuse treatment center will create a personalized rehabilitation tailored to your specific recovery needs.